-Morten Beyer & Agnew ("mba") has been retained by United Airlines, Inc. (the "Client") to provide a Desktop Appraisal (the "Report") to determine the Current Base Values of thirteen (13) various aircraft (collectively the "Subject Aircraft"), as of September 30, 2017.
+Morten Beyer & Agnew ("mba") has been retained by United Airlines, Inc. (the "Client") to provide a Desktop Appraisal (the "Report") to determine the Current Base Values of eighteen (18) aircraft (collectively the "Subject Aircraft"), as of September 30, 2017.
 The Subject Aircraft are fully identified in Section IV of this Report.